 PrEP stands for pre-exposure prophylaxis.
-It’s a daily pill that can help prevent HIV.
-If you don’t have HIV, taking PrEP every day can lower your chances of getting HIV from sex by more than 90%.
-PrEP is also known by the brand name Truvada.
+It’s a medicine that can help prevent HIV.
+Using PrEP can lower your chances of getting HIV from sex by up to 90%.

 Who can use PrEP?

-Have injected drugs, shared needles, or been in treatment for drug use in the past 6 months.
+Have shared needles, syringes, or other equipment to inject drugs in the last 6 months.

 If you’re at high risk for HIV and you’re pregnant, trying to get pregnant, or breastfeeding, PrEP may also help you and your baby avoid getting HIV.

 PrEP isn’t the same thing as PEP (post-exposure prophylaxis).
 PEP is a short-term treatment for people who’ve already been exposed to HIV within the past 72 hours.
-PrEP is an ongoing daily pill for people who may be exposed to HIV in the future.
+PrEP is generally an ongoing daily pill or bi-monthy shot for people who may be exposed to HIV in the future.

 How effective is PrEP?

-If you use it correctly, PrEP can lower your chances of getting HIV from sex by more than 90%.
+If you use it correctly, PrEP can lower your chances of getting HIV from sex by up to 99% if taken correctly.
 And using condoms and PrEP together helps you stay even safer.
-PrEP can also lowers your chances of getting HIV from sharing needles by more than 70%.
+PrEP can also lower your chances of getting HIV from sharing needles by more than 70%.

-It’s really important to take PrEP every day.
-PrEP doesn’t work as well if you skip pills.
-If you don’t take it every day, there might not be enough medicine in your body to block HIV.
+It’s really important to use PrEP correctly, meaning on time, every time.
+PrEP doesn’t work as well if you skip pills or miss your shot appointments.
+If you don’t take it on schedule, there might not be enough medicine in your body to block HIV.

 PrEP doesn’t prevent other sexually transmitted infections, like gonorrhea and chlamydia.
 So use condoms along with PrEP to help you avoid other STDs and give you extra protection against HIV.